Richmond Public Market is decorated with red decor to usher the Chinese New Year, just like every Chinese mall in Richmond.

 We did not realize until we got there.
 Apparently it was their first day of business and that meant that we were their first dinner customers.
 We went early and they were still busy setting up.
 Wow, think about it.
 If this restaurant turns out to be a superstar restaurant one day, we can lay claim to being their first dinner customer ever. :-)

-The place looked … More on following page.
-Click here to continue reading
+The place looked … Continue reading